ayodele71/AirBnB_clone/README.md

 	* methods: `save()` and `to_json()`
 * [engine](./models/engine) directory contains all storage classes (using the same prototype).
 For now, we only have [file_storage.py](./models/engine/file_storage.py).
 * [images](./images) directory contains all images used within this repository.
-* [hack](./hack) contains wall hacks, aim assist and speed haxx for eez claps.
-Just wget [generate-authors.sh](./hack/generate-authors.sh) and run it from the root directory of your project like this `./generate-authors.sh`
+* [hack](./hack) contains the shell script that generated the [AUTHORS](./AUTHORS) file.
+If you want to use it for your project too, just wget [generate-authors.sh](./hack/generate-authors.sh) and run it from the root directory of your project like this `./generate-authors.sh`

 AUTHORS:<br>